Relaxing Equivariance Constraints with Non-stationary Continuous Filters: Conclusion

-We have demonstrated that neural network layers with adjustable symmetry constraints can improve test accuracy in image classification tasks and hope that the work can be generally useful in machine learning applications that require smooth relaxations of symmetry constraints.
+By relaxing equivariance properties we can leverage useful inductive bias that symmetries can provide, while preventing possible symmetry misspecification if data does not fully obey an embedded symmetries.
+Experimentally, we have demonstrated that neural network layers with relaxed equivariance constraints can improve test accuracy on CIFAR-10 and CIFAR-100 image classification tasks, outperforming strict-equivariant models with up to 10 percentage points in test accuracy on CIFAR-100.
+We hope that the proposed non-stationary kernel as a general building block can be useful in machine learning applications that require smooth relaxations of symmetry constraints.